coolerfall/lork/README.md

 Encode logs with json format.

 ## Filter
-Filters can filter unused logs from origin logs.
-Slago provides some built in filters.
+Filters can filter unused logs from origin logs. lork provides some built in filters.

 ### Level Filter
 This filter will filter all logs which is  lower than the level set.